AndreBryant/pi-100-final-project/docs/jack-the-ripper-conspiracy/evidence.md

 1. Jenkins, J. P., & The Editors of Encyclopaedia Britannica.
 (2024, May 6). _Jack the Ripper_.
 In Encyclopaedia Britannica.
 Retrieved from https://www.britannica.com/biography/Jack-the-Ripper

-2. PNA.
+2. Philippine News Agency.
 (2019, November 8). _Rizal at the British Museum_.
 Philippine News Agency.
 Retrieved from https://www.pna.gov.ph/articles/1085409

 3. Tsikot Forums. (n.d). _Jose Rizal was Jack the Ripper_.
 Retrieved from https://www.tsikot.com/forums/miscellaneous-talk-163/jose-rizal-jack-ripper-42421/

+4. Caña, J. P. (2020, October 10). _Sherlock Holmes Meets Jose Rizal and Investigates if He’s Actually Jack the Ripper in this Short Story.
+Esquire_.
+Retrieved from https://www.esquiremag.ph/culture/books-and-art/sherlock-holmes-meets-jose-rizal-jack-the-ripper-a00289-20201010-lfrm